nathansolomon1678/nathansolomon1678.github.io/food/recipes/Duck_egg_curry/index.md

 Peel the onion, cut into thin strips.
 Peel the garlic and mince.
 Peel the hard boiled eggs and then slit them until they reach the yolk (You can cut 1-2 times).

 ## Cooking Instructions
 Grab a medium pot, add the oil and turmeric and paprika .
 Stir the pot until thoroughly mixed.
 Add the whole onion and wait for it to caramelize.
 Continue stirring and add garlic and stir.
 Add the water and mix thoroughly.
-Add the eggs and mix, then do the same with the potatoes.
+Add the tomatoes, then egg, then potatoes, mixing after each addition.
 Add the fish sauce or alternative, and let sit until potatoes are fully cooked and comes to a boil.